Risk Assessment For Business Travel: Why You Should Perform One

-For many workers, travel is now just part of "business as usual", and a meeting abroad is no more cause for concern than working at home.
+Travelling for work is starting to come back now that Covid-19 is mostly behind us, travelling was just part of business as usual for most, and a meeting abroad was no more cause for concern than working at home.
 Why, then, are travel risk assessments such a crucial part of business travel policy?

-Shockingly, a Control Risks Group survey from GBTA found that 46% of UK and USA business travellers work for a firm which has no clear travel security policies, and 22% report that they would have no idea who to contact in the event of an emergency abroad.
+Shockingly, a Control Risks Group survey from GBTA found that 46% of UK and USA business travelers work for a firm that has no clear travel security policies, and 22% report that they would have no idea who to contact in the event of an emergency abroad.

 What is a Travel Risk Assessment?

-A travel risk assessment should form part of your wider duty of care efforts for your travellers, and should cover all types of risk the traveller might face during their trip.
-Risk assessments should be customised to suit the individual traveller and their journey, as some locations may be relatively safe for some travellers but not for others.
+A travel risk assessment should form part of your wider duty of care efforts for your travelers, and should cover all types of risk the traveler might face during their trip.
+Risk assessments should be customized to suit the individual traveler and their journey, as some locations may be relatively safe for some travelers but not for others.

 Awareness of Risk

-A travel risk assessment addresses both the issue of traveller risk awareness and helps provide a framework for communicating risk in a clear and understandable way.
+A travel risk assessment addresses both the issue of traveler risk awareness and helps provide a framework for communicating risk in a clear and understandable way.

 Awareness of Best Practices

-By performing a travel risk assessment, you gain an opportunity to train travellers in best practices for staying safe and responding to hazardous situations.
-Knowing what to do in a range of high-risk scenarios can build your travellers’ confidence, as well as reassure you that you can rely on them to do the right thing in the worst-case scenario.
+By performing a travel risk assessment, you gain an opportunity to train travelers in best practices for staying safe and responding to hazardous situations.
+Knowing what to do in a range of high-risk scenarios can build your travelers’ confidence, as well as reassure you that you can rely on them to do the right thing in the worst-case scenario.

 Developing a Travel Risk Assessment

-Developing a travel risk assessment that covers the broad range of risks that your traveller, your reputation and your data/equipment will be exposed to during business trips is not necessarily easy.
+Developing a travel risk assessment that covers the broad range of risks that your traveler, your reputation and your data/equipment will be exposed to during business trips is not necessarily easy.

 To make it easier to plan and perform your assessment, Mantic Point has produced a travel risk assessment example form.
-This will help to compile customised information into a single reference point, allowing you to both standardise your company’s response to travel risk management and update your travel risk assessment as necessary.
+This will help to compile customized information into a single reference point, allowing you to both standardize your company’s response to travel risk management and update your travel risk assessment as necessary.

 To download the your travel risk assessment form, follow the link below.